yoshi-practice/yoshi-create/README.md

 # yoshi-create
-Yoshihisa Kaino's homepage that outlines the cost of contract development.
+My homepage that outlines the cost of contract development.